obiba/amber-doc/admin/installation.rst

 ============

 Amber is a system of three applications:
-* Amber server: Business layer over the database: users, groups, studies, forms, case records etc. are all defined in this application and their access require authentication and authorization.
+* **Amber** server: Business layer over the database: users, groups, studies, forms, case records etc. are all defined in this application and their access require authentication and authorization.
 It is only accessible via an API.
-* Amber Studio web app: Content management web application, using data and services of the Amber server
+* **Amber Studio** web app: Content management web application, using data and services of the Amber server
-* Amber Collect web app: Case report data collection web app, using data and services of the Amber server
+* **Amber Collect** web app: Case report data collection web app, using data and services of the Amber server

-These applications are written in javascript
+These applications are written in JavaScript.

 Requirements
 ------------